Skip to content

 2a : the taking of refreshment

-b : food and drink together : repast
+b : food and drink together : repast - WHET

 verb transitive preterit tense and participle passive whetted or whet [G.]